How much do you really know about your Posture? (Part 1)

 - Excess curvature of the mid back

-Call us at (512) 659-5615 or email email@example.com if you have any questions about neck or shoulder pain related to your posture.
+Call us at (512) 659-5615 or email schedule a FREE discovery session HERE if you have any questions about neck or shoulder pain related to your posture.

-We offer a FREE 30 min phone or in-person consultation designed to determine the root cause of your pain or injury, a treatment plan to fix it, and whether or not physical therapy is ideal for you.
+We offer a FREE 20 min consultation designed to determine the root cause of your pain or injury, a treatment plan to fix it, and whether or not physical therapy is ideal for you.

-In part 2 of this discussion I will explore the best exercises to help promote optimal posture and tips for folks who sit at desks all day.
+Stay tuned for part 2 of this discussion where I will explore the best exercises to help promote optimal posture and tips for folks who sit at desks all day.